-Crossing the Walloomsac River.
-I went to the back of the Macintyre and joined most of the NRHS staff there.
-I will share the views of the last mile into Hoosic Junction with you.
+Another crossing of Walloomsac River.
+I went to the back of the "Macintyre" and joined most of the NRHS staff there and will share the views of the last mile into Hoosic Junction with you.

 The train crossed the Walloomsac River.